Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

     * add attachments ✅
     * Social accounts ✅
     * Aprove/delete selected comments ✅
+___

 ## Design
+As a base guide I used code institute walkthrough videos for the design process.
+   * Imagery used
+        * I wanted to use cartoon style images throughout each blog page.

 ___

 ## Features to add
    * Email sign up

         * However, email marketing has stood the test of time.
 Creating email newsletters is the most effective way to build stronger customer relationships, and grow your business revenue.

+   * Newest conent

+        * Keepping up to date with the industry, networking, social media, forums, and google alerts will be regularly researched.